emanuele-f/PCAPdroid/paid_features.md

 The malicious connection filter can be applied at any time from the "Edit Filter" dialog.
 The malicious connections data is lost once the capture is stopped.

 If the malware detection gets triggered by a false positive, you can long press a malicious connection and whitelist the genuine IP, domain or even the app.
-New connections matching any whitelist rule won't be detected as malware and the existing ones will be re-evaluated.
-You an edit the malware whitelist from the left drawer.
+The existing ones will be evaluated again and new connections matching any whitelist rule won't be detected as malware.
+The malware whitelist is accessible from the left drawer.